tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 # Smart Sinusoids - the easy way

-If your answer for the last two questions is both _nope_, the following method will like you.
+If your answers for the last two questions were both _nope_, the following method will like you.
+What method do you prefer the most?

+{% gist tiborsimon/89c9ca291f761c988d7e %}